Dr-schobi/rocket-plancha/README.md

 Materials:
 - a regular "oil" barrel (200l, 88cm high, 55cm diameter) that once contained an industrial lubricant.
-As the food will not come in contact with the inside, contaminantions were not an issue.
+As the food will not come in contact with the inside, contaminations were not an issue.
 - the cooking surface is a single 5mm round steel plate with 80cm diameter (without a hole in the middle!).
 It was 109€ from kaufland.de including shipping.
 - all piping for burn chamber and chimney is 150mm chimney pipe (2mm material thickness), about 120€ of material from ofen.de
 - threaded rods and nuts, metal pipe clamps for large diameter